aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 Just as with the other auth rules, you can layer dynamic group rules on top of other rules.
 Let's again expand the **Draft** example from the **Owner Authorization** and **Static Group Authorization** sections above.
-When we last left off editors could update and read objects, owners had full access, and members of the admin group had full access to **Draft** objects.
-Now we have a new requirement where each record should be able to specify an optional list of groups that can read the draft.
+When you last left off editors could update and read objects, owners had full access, and members of the admin group had full access to **Draft** objects.
+Now you have a new requirement where each record should be able to specify an optional list of groups that can read the draft.
 This would allow you to share an individual document with an external team, for example.